 It would be very expensive (and tedious) to test every building occupant for COVID-19 every day.
 There would also be tons of paperwork and security protocols, not to mention the potential liability issues based on health information violations and false test results.

-However, buildings are not protected by health information acts, they don’t have prior health issues and they will submit to any test you want.
+However, buildings are not protected by health information acts, they don’t have prior health issues, and they will submit to any test you want.

-New technology, developed and tested at the University of Oregon, allows for a thorough testing of the facility, that can take place on a daily basis, and give you faster results.
+New technology, developed and tested at the University of Oregon, allows for thorough testing of the facility, which can take place on a daily basis, and give you faster results.
 Since multiple areas within the facility can be tested, and tests can occur each day, if positive results spike, it allows for contact tracing within different areas of the facility.

-Asymptomatic and individuals not experiencing any symptoms, but are carriers of SARS-COV-2, will leave behind contact traces of the virus.
+Asymptomatic individuals not experiencing any symptoms, but are carriers of SARS-COV-2, will leave behind contact traces of the virus.
 Narrowing down the portion of the facility where the virus was detected may help you find the individuals that are unknowingly exposing others to the virus.

 Testing high-touch surfaces can provide an early indication of infections in your facility.
-These tests can help discover what personnel may be infected, those that could have been exposed to the virus and even help identify how the virus came into the building.
+These tests can help discover what personnel may be infected, those that could have been exposed to the virus, and even help identify how the virus came into the building.